How to Fix WooCommerce Scheduled Sales That Aren’t Updating

-Frustrated, they logged back in to delete their sale and enter it again just as they had done the day before.
+Frustrated, they logged back in to delete their sale and try again just as they had done the day before.
 Then they saved the products a second time.
 Magically, their sale prices were now running and everything was working as they wanted.

 Of course, what was the point of scheduling the sale if you ultimately had to manual update each product on the sale’s day to get results?
 To make matters worse, some days the sale prices weren’t being removed from the front end of the site even after the scheduled stop date had come and gone.

 It eventually became clear this was a problem with WP Cron and WooCommerce’s scheduled tasks.
 In particular, I had to make some adjustments to the recurrence rate of the woocommerce_scheduled_sales cron event.
 This event is what triggers the actual pricing changes to the products with scheduled sales.

 The best way to examine your sites WP Cron events is by using the excellently named WP Crontrol plugin.
 This beautiful piece of software lets you see exactly what scheduled events your WordPress install are set to run as well as what time and how often they execute.

 Imagine my surprise when I learned the settings for woocommerce_scheduled_sales were telling it to run only once per day at exactly 11 PM.

 The flaw here is pretty obvious.
 If the scheduled sale dates are set to go off at midnight they are never going to execute properly if the event that triggers them is executing itself an hour too early each day.

 I changed the event’s recurrence to “Once Hourly” and made sure the next run was set an hour from my edit.

 After forcing WP Crontrol to execute the task manually the sale prices on all products immediately began showing correctly.